skwasjer/Rebus.ServiceProvider.Named/README.md

 ### IBus vs ITypedBus<>

-This library introduces a new bus interface, derived from `IBus`.
-The application code may have to be slightly modified in order to be able to mix and differentiate between multiple buses, depending on the use case.
+This library introduces a new bus interface `ITypedBus<>`, derived from `IBus`.
+The application code may have to be modified slightly in order to be able to mix and differentiate between multiple buses, depending on the use case.

 Below are the differences when resolving either bus type both inside and outside message context: